anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; cpu_shared_set = 1-7,9-19,21-27,29-39 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (can also be specified as cpu_shared_set = 1-19,^8,21-39,^28)

-This implies that the two physical cores '0' and '8' and their sibling threads '20' and '28' are dedicated to the host services, and 19 cores and their sibling threads are available for Guest instances (and can be over allocated as per the specified cpu_allocation_ratio in nova.conf.
+This implies that the two physical cores '0' and '8' and their sibling threads '20' and '28' are dedicated to the host services, and 19 cores and their sibling threads are available for Guest instances and can be over allocated as per the specified cpu_allocation_ratio in nova.conf.

-#### 4.2.2.8.
-Pinned and Unpinned CPUs
+#### 4.2.2.8 Pinned and Unpinned CPUs

 When a VM instance is created the vCPUs are, by default, not assigned to a particular host CPU.
 Certain workloads require real-time or near real-time behavior viz., uninterrupted access to their cores.
 For such workloads, CPU pinning allows us to bind an instance’s vCPUs to particular host cores or SMT threads.
 To configure a flavor to use pinned vCPUs, we use a dedicated CPU policy.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; openstack flavor set .xlarge --property hw:cpu_policy=dedicated

-While an instance with pinned CPUs cannot use CPUs of another pinned instance, this does not apply to unpinned instances; an unpinned instance can utilize the pinned CPUs of another instance.
+While an instance with pinned CPUs cannot use CPUs of another pinned instance, this does not apply to unpinned instances; an unpinned instance can utilise the pinned CPUs of another instance.
 To prevent unpinned instances from disrupting pinned instances, the hosts with CPU pinning enabled are pooled in their own host aggregate and hosts with CPU pinning disabled are pooled in another non-overlapping host aggregate.

 #### 4.2.2.9 Compute node configurations for Profiles and OpenStack Flavors

 This section specifies the compute node configurations to support profiles and flavors.

-**Cloud Infrastructure Hardware Profile**
+##### 4.2.2.9.1 Cloud Infrastructure Hardware Profile

 The Cloud Infrastructure Hardware (or simply “host”) profile and configuration parameters are utilised in the reference architecture to define different hardware profiles; these are used to configure the BIOS settings on a physical server and configure utility software (such as Operating System and Hypervisor).

 An OpenStack flavor defines the characteristics (“capabilities”) of Virtual Machines (VMs or vServers) that will be deployed on hosts assigned a host-profile.
 A many to many relationship exists between flavors and host profiles.
 Multiple flavors can be defined with overlapping capability specifications with only slight variations that VMs of these flavor types can be hosted on similary configured (host profile) compute hosts.
-Similarly, a VM can be specified with a flavor that allows it to be hosted on, say, a host configured as per the Basic profile or a host configured as per the High Performance profile.
-Please note that workloads that specify a VM flavor so as to be hosted on a host configured as per the High Performance profile, may not be able to run (adequately with expected performance) on a host configured as per the Basic profile.
+Similarly, a VM can be specified with a flavor that allows it to be hosted on, say, a host configured as per the Basic profile or a host configured as per the High-Performance profile.
+Please note that workloads that specify a VM flavor so as to be hosted on a host configured as per the High-Performance profile, may not be able to run (adequately with expected performance) on a host configured as per the Basic profile.

 A given host can only be assigned a single host profile; a host profile can be assigned to multiple hosts.
 Host profiles are immutable and hence when a configuration needs to be changed, a new host profile is created.

-**CPU Allocation Ratio and CPU Pinning**
+##### 4.2.2.9.2 CPU Allocation Ratio and CPU Pinning

 A given host (compute node) can only support a single CPU Allocation Ratio.
-Thus, to support the B1 and B4 Basic profile extensions with CPU Allocation Ratios of 1.0 and 4.0 we will need to create 2 different host profiles and separate host aggregates for each of the host profiles.
+Thus, to support the B1 and B4 Basic profile extensions (Section 4.2.2.5) with CPU Allocation Ratios of 1.0 and 4.0 we will need to create 2 different host profiles and separate host aggregates for each of the host profiles.
 The CPU Allocation Ratio is set in the hypervisor on the host.

 > When the CPU Allocation Ratio exceeds 1.0 then CPU Pinning also needs to be disabled.

-**Server Configurations**
+##### 4.2.2.9.3 Server Configurations

 The different networking choices – OVS-Kernel, OVS-DPDK, SR-IOV – result in different NIC port, LAG (Link Aggregation Group), and other configurations.
-Some of these are shown diagrammatically in the next section.
+Some of these are shown diagrammatically in the section 4.2.9.5.

-**_Leaf and Compute Ports for Server Flavors must align_**
+##### 4.2.2.9.4 Leaf and Compute Ports for Server Flavors must align

 Compute hosts have varying numbers of Ports/Bonds/LAGs/Trunks/VLANs connected with Leaf ports.
 Each Leaf port (in A/B pair) must be configured to align with the interfaces required for the compute flavor.

-Physical Connections/Cables are generally the same within a zone, regardless of these specific L2/L3/SR-IOV configurations for the compute
+Physical Connections/Cables are generally the same within a zone, regardless of these specific L2/L3/SR-IOV configurations for the compute.

 **Compute Bond Port:**  TOR port maps VLANs directly with IRBs on the TOR pair for tunnel packets and Control Plane Control and Storage packets.
 These packets are then routed on the underlay network GRT.